swing trading

 A famous saying among swing traders is, "the trend is your friend."
 If the stock price has been consistently going in one particular direction, don't fight it.

-For example, if you're looking at Apple stock and the price has been going down consistently over the last few weeks, that is considered a downtrend.
+For example, if you're looking at Apple stock and the price has been going upward consistently over the last few weeks, that is considered an uptrend.

-If you were to buy Apple stock for a swing trade at that point, you would be fighting the trend.
-The stock is trending downward, so buying it would mean you're expecting the price to go against the trend and go up.
+If you were to short Apple stock for a swing trade at that point, you would be fighting the trend.
+The stock is trending upward, so shorting it would mean you're expecting the price to go against the trend and go down.

 Many swing trading strategies are based on this concept.
 Entry points for trades may vary and involve other criteria, but the core foundation of many strategies is that the stock price needs to trend in one direction or another.